Trails: Hiking, Horse Riding, Paddling and More

 - Smoky Road, Huntingtown The State managed section of the Kings Landing Management Area has ample parking for trailers at the trail head of an extensive trail system within the forests and along fields.
 The site does allow hunting, so please check the kiosk at the parking area for hunting information.

 Each of the Natural Resources parks have hiking trails offering a diversity of hiking experiences.

-Biscoe Gray Heritage Farm The trails along the meadows provides several miles of hiking opportunities.
-In 2013, the park will have increased public access.
-Additional trail systems will be developed as the Master Plan is implemented.
+- Biscoe Gray Heritage Farm The trails along the meadows provides several miles of hiking opportunities.
+In 2021, trails connecting to the Gatewood Preserve will be added.

 Calvert County is bordered by both the Chesapeake Bay and the Patuxent River.
 The Natural Resources Division provides access points for both hand carried and trailer boats.
 Visit the Water Access page for additional information.